Prince: Philippines

 See Principalia, the Sultanate of Maguindanao and the Sultanate of Sulu.

 Thailand

 In Thailand (formerly Siam), the title of Prince was divided into three classes depending on the rank of their mothers.
 Those who were born of a king and had a royal mother (a queen or princess consort) are titled Chaofa Chai (เจ้าฟ้าชาย: literally, "Male Celestial Lord").
-Those born of a king and a commoner, or children of Chaofas, are tilted Phra Ong Chao (พระองค์เจ้า).
-The children of Phra Ong Chaos are titled Mom Chao (หม่อมเจ้า), abbreviated as M.C. (or ม.จ.).
+Those born of a king and a commoner, or children of Chaofas and royal consorts, are tilted Phra Ong Chao (พระองค์เจ้า).
+The children of Chaofas and commoners, or children of Phra Ong Chaos, are titled Mom Chao (หม่อมเจ้า), abbreviated as M.C. (or ม.จ.).

 African traditions

 A Western model was sometimes copied by emancipated colonial regimes (e.g. Bokassa I's short-lived Central-African Empire in Napoleonic fashion).
 Otherwise, most of the styles for members of ruling families do not lend themselves well to English translation.
 Nonetheless, in general the princely style has gradually replaced the colonialist title of "chief", which does not particularly connote dynastic rank to Westerners, e.g. Swazi Royal Family and Zulu Royal Family.
 Nominally ministerial chiefly titles, such as the Yoruba Oloye and the Zulu InDuna, still exist as distinct titles in kingdoms all over Africa.